dotnet/dotnet-docker/samples/run-aspnetcore-https-development.md

 > Note: `crypticpassword` is used as a stand-in for a password of your own choosing.

+> Note: If console returns "A valid HTTPS certificate is already present.", a trusted certificate already exists in your store.
+It can be exported using MMC Console.

 Configure application secrets, for the certificate:

 ```console